Sign up for our newsletter

-- Legal context, company procedure and effective recruitment preparation
+1. Legal context, company procedure, and effective recruitment preparation

-- The Live Interview: unconscious bias in interviewing and decision making
+3. The live interview: unconscious bias in interviewing and decision making

 Our innovative live interview exercise is peer learning at its most powerful.
 Your managers will become the panel of a simulated interview and closely observe one another.
 Our expert facilitator will then highlight the subtle ways in which unconscious bias can affect the recruitment process.

-With a job candidate in the room (sourced either by you internally or by us), our facilitator will create a safe and constructive environment in which to consider and critique your managers’ behavioural tendencies.
-It’s an enlightening approach, and one which we find:
+With a job candidate in the room (sourced internally or externally), our facilitator will create a safe and constructive environment in which to consider and critique your managers’ behavioural tendencies.
+It is an enlightening approach, and one which we find:

-We all have unconscious bias in some form.
-When interviewers feel under pressure, it’s easy for them to take shortcuts, reverting to established associations and finding natural affinities with those candidates who are most like them.
-This affinity bias can lead to the recruitment of staff who mirror the recruiter.
-Interviewers also tend to become less flexible and culturally adaptable in their approach, making them less likely to bring the best out of their candidates.
+We are all affected by some form of unconscious bias.
+For interviewers, when under pressure, it is easy for them to take shortcuts, reverting to established associations and finding natural affinities with candidates who are most like them.
+This affinity bias can lead to the recruitment of staff who mirror the recruiter, and interviewers can also tend to become less flexible and culturally adaptable in their approach, making them less likely to bring the best out of their candidates.

 We believe that workforce diversity has a measurable effect on business performance.
 85% of the world’s CEOs agree with us, according to a PwC survey from 2015.
 Diverse teams are more innovative and perform better in problem-solving.
 They can also outperform homogeneous teams by 58% in team assessments.